canonical/ubuntu.com/templates/legal/data-privacy/webinar.md

 ## What personal data do we collect?

-When you sign up to watch one of our webinars, BrightTALK may ask you for your name and your email address and related information.
+When you sign up to watch one of our webinars, the third party webinar platform provider may ask you for your name and your email address and related information.
 They will share this information with us.

 ## Why do we collect this information?

 Your information will be used by us to conduct existing and future research of Canonical's products and services.

-Where you have agreed on BrightTALK's website, we will use your information to send you other news and product updates from Canonical.
+Where you have agreed on the third party webinar platform provider's website, we will use your information to send you other news and product updates from Canonical.
 This may involve us calling you, where we have your phone number in order to do so.

 Consent is requested to do this, and we will only send you or tell you about news and product updates for as long as you continue to consent.